AshMartian/node-red-unofficial-sense/README.md

 ![](https://github.com/blandman/node-red-unofficial-sense/blob/master/screenshots/node-dashboard.png?raw=true)

-Simply setting msg.payload to msg.payload.w can be used with line graphs.
+Simply changing msg.payload to msg.payload.w can be used to generate line graphs.

-The following function can be used to create the pi chart displaying device watts
+The following function can be used to create the pi chart displaying device watts.

 ```
 var newMessage = [{